recri/parallella-hw/README.md

 # SDR parallella-hw

-This repository contains the board design sources and FPGA HDL sources for the Parallella board and various accessories.
+This repository is a fork of https://github.com/parallella/parallella-hw.

-This fork of parallella-hw contains the FPGA HDL and EDK sources for a software defined radio transceiver daughterboard for the parallella.
+It contains the FPGA HDL and EDK sources for a software defined radio transceiver daughterboard for the parallella.
 The hardware and software for the transceiver is based on the Hermes-Lite project, https://github.com/softerhardware/Hermes-Lite.

 This project modifies fpga/projects/parallella_7020_headless, modifies fpga/edk/parallella_7020_headless,
 and adds fpga/hdl/xcvr.
+Generating a bitstream will overwrite the corresponding .bit.bin file in fpga/bitstreams.

 ## Directory Structure